metabase/metabase/README.md

 docker run -d -p 3000:3000 --name metabase metabase/metabase
 ```

-### JAR-file
+### JAR file

-To run Metabase via JAR-file, you will need to have a [Java Runtime Environment](https://www.metabase.com/docs/latest/operations-guide/java-versions.html) installed on your system.
+To run Metabase via a JAR file, you will need to have a [Java Runtime Environment](https://www.metabase.com/docs/latest/operations-guide/java-versions.html) installed on your system.

 As a quick check to see if your system already has Java installed and it's version details, try running this command from a terminal: